IBM/event-automation/_ep_1.4/02-installing/01-prereqs.md

 ## Certificate management
 {: #certificate-management}

-By default, all certificates that are required by {{site.data.reuse.eem_name}} are managed by a certificate manager.
+By default, all certificates that are required by {{site.data.reuse.ep_name}} are managed by a certificate manager.
 A certificate manager simplifies the process of creating, renewing, and using those certificates.

 - On {{site.data.reuse.openshift}}, install the cert-manager Operator for Red Hat OpenShift.
 - On other Kubernetes platforms, use a certificate manager installation, for example [cert-manager](https://cert-manager.io/docs/), that supports `Issuer.cert-manager.io/v1` and `Certificate.cert-manager.io/v1` GroupVersionKind (GVK), or create certificates manually and provide them to {{site.data.reuse.ep_name}} by using Kubernetes secrets.

+If you do not want to use a certificate manager, then you must [provide your own certificates](../configuring#user-provided-certificates).

 ### The cert-manager Operator for {{site.data.reuse.openshift}}
 {: #the-cert-manager-operator-for-red-hat-openshift-container-platform}